cocos2d/cocos2d-x/README.md

 $ bin/Debug/lua-empty-test/lua-empty-test
 ```

-      You may meet building errors when building libGLFW.so.
-It is because libGL.so directs to an error target,
-      you should make it to direct to a correct one. `install-deps-linux.sh` only has to be run once.
+> You may meet building errors when building libGLFW.so.
+It is because libGL.so directs to an error target, you should make it to direct to a correct one. `install-deps-linux.sh` only has to be run once.

-      Just need to fix the soft links at `external/linux-specific/fmod/prebuilt/64-bit` path if a fmod link error occurs to you.

 * For Windows